nxtexploit/blog/_posts/2025-10-21-how-i-managed-to-check-anyones-sbi-bank-balance-using-just-a-phone-number.md

 #### **Step 1:** Obtaining Account Details:(still works)

 The main challenge was obtaining the victim’s account number.
 From an attacker’s perspective, bank account numbers are not publicly available.
-However, I discovered that **NSDL Payments Bank** displays the receiver’s full account details — including account number, IFSC code, and name — in transaction statements when you send money via a phone number or UPI ID.
-Practically, obtaining those details requires initiating a small transaction (for example, ₹1).
+However, I discovered that **NSDL Payments Bank** displays the receiver’s full account details, including the account number, IFSC code, and name, in transaction statements when money is sent via a phone number or UPI ID.
+Practically, obtaining these details requires initiating a small transaction, such as sending ₹1 to the victim.

 <p align="center">
   <img src="/blog/images/nsdl-statement.jpg">